warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 }
 ```

-That's it, you've got a full Benthos.
+That's it, you've got a full Bento.
 If you want to verify then you can run it:

 ```sh
 go run ./main.go --help